aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 ## **Aspect Ratio Settings**
 *Aspect Ratio* is one of the main parameters used to manage barcode proportions along X and Y coordinates. *Aspect Ratio* can be determined as the ratio between barcode height and width or as the relative coefficient to the *XDimension* value.
-Its value can be modified through the *setAspectRatio* method of class [*Pdf417Parameters*]().
+Its value can be modified through the *setAspectRatio* function of class [*Pdf417Parameters*](https://reference.aspose.com/barcode/php/classPdf417Parameters).
 To generate *PDF417* barcodes, it is recommended to select the value of *AspectRatio* between 3 and 5.

 Following *PDF417* barcodes have been generated with different aspect ratio values.